 The Year of the Rooster may have fared well for some but for the Lucky Dragon, the Asian-themed boutique hotel / casino resort in Las Vegas, Nevada, the fortune cookie didn’t have much fortune.
 After just one year in operation, the Lucky Dragon announced it was shutting down its casino and restaurants, however the hotel and Cha Garden would still be up and running.

-This announcement was made on Thursday last week.
+This announcement that the chinese casino in Las Vegas would close was made on Thursday last week.